bobthecat/ngs_practical/readme.md

 **Open the terminal application and navigate to the NGS_pratical folder by typing the following:**

-	cd NGS_pratical
+	cd ngs_pratical

 **Now list the files in the directory by typing:**

 	ls

-You will find two folder (sample and control) containing each one file call GSM288346_Oct4_short.fq and GSM288358_GFP_short.fq, respectively.
+You will find **two folder (sample and control)** containing each one file call sample.fastq and control.fastq, respectively.
 Both of them contain 30,000 lines of raw sequences in fastQ format.
 The fastQ format encodes at the same time the sequence and their quality.

 **If you would like to have a look at the beginning of the file type the following:**

-	head GSM288346_Oct4_short.fq
+	head sample/sample.fq

 You can notice that there is no header (column title).
 This mean that fastQ files can be combined together easily just by appending one to the other.
 Of course this has to make sense biologically.